LucianoAdonis/lucianoadonis.github.io/pages/confluence.md

   background-color: rgba(0,0,0,0.9);
   display: flex; /* Use flexbox for centering */
   justify-content: center; /* Center horizontally */
-  align-items: flex-start; /* Align the content to start from the top */
+  align-items: flex-end; /* Align the content to the bottom */
-  padding-top: 50px; /* Adjust this value to move the modal lower */ }
+  padding-bottom: 50px; /* Adjust this value to move the modal higher or lower from the bottom */ }

 .modal-content {